-It can be difficult to know how to respond when our spouse’s actions negatively affect us.
-We want to be gracious people, as God has been gracious to us, but we also don’t want our grace to be taken advantage of and used as an excuse for our spouse to continue sinning.
+It’s difficult to know how to respond when our spouse’s actions negatively affect us.
+We want to be gracious, but we also don’t want our grace to be taken advantage of and used as an excuse for continued sin.

 How do we offer grace that empowers while still allowing our spouse to be responsible for their bad or sinful habits?
 This is the challenge for many.

 Grace that empowers gives us the strength to face and accomplish the tasks of life.
 We are freed to move toward our potential without the fear of hang-ups holding us back.

 On the other hand, when we enable we interrupt God’s basic law of sowing and reaping and prevent the natural cause and effect consequences he has in place.